 Prior to beginning any work, your organization must sign a contract with the Commonwealth.
 The start date of the contract is generally the date on which the Department signatory signs the contract.
 In some instances, a later date is specified in the contract and that becomes the start date.

 There are a number of forms that vendors must sign in order to do business with the Commonwealth.
-These forms include the Standard Contract Form, Terms and Conditions (including Terms and Conditions for Health and Social Services providers) and the W-9 form.
+These forms include the Standard Contract Form (which incorporates the Terms and Conditions and the Terms and Conditions for Health and Social Services) and the W-9 form (PDF).
 The Comptroller of the Commonwealth requires vendors to receive payments electronically so there is also an Electronic Funds Transfer (EFT) form.

 In addition, for most procurements, there are Supplier Diversity Program (SDP) requirements.
 Bidders are required to submit a Supplier Diversity Plan as part of the application process.
 The plan proposes a business relationship with a certified SDP vendor.
 Certified vendors may be Minority Business Enterprises, Women’s Business Enterprises, Veteran Business Enterprises, Service-Disabled Veteran Business Enterprises, Disadvantaged Business Enterprises and Lesbian, Gay, Bisexual, and Transgender Business Enterprises.
 More information about the SDP program, including a list of certified vendors, can be found at the Supplier Diversity Program.